Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 | Experience | 15+ Years Specialty | Limited (Non-standard Procedure) |

-Note: Clear Odor technique uses nerve-preservation methods to ensure nipple sensitivity remains completely unaffected after surgery.
+Note: Clear Odor technique uses nerve-preservation methods designed to preserve nipple sensitivity after surgery; individual results may vary.

 Surgery Process